-In 1946 Escher became interested in the mezzotint, a technique that was new to him and fascinated him because of the possibility of obtaining extremely subtle gradations of light and dark.
-He produced several works based on this procedure.
-Among them are Mummified Frog, Crystal and Eye.
+In 1946, Escher delved into the mezzotint, a technique that was new to him.
+The possibility of obtaining extremely subtle gradations of light and dark with this technique fascinated him.
+He produced several works based on this procedure, including Mummified Frog, Crystal and Eye.

 Dusk (Rome) from May 1946 is the first of these.
-He would only make eight mezzotints, the last one in 1951.
-The technique to create and print the plate was extremely demanding and frequently tedious, and very few prints could be created before the copper plate degraded.
-This led the as yet very patient and precise Escher to throw in the towel after a few years.
+In total, Escher would only create eight mezzotints, the last one in 1951.
+The technique to produce and print the plate was extremely demanding and frequently tedious.
+In addition, very few prints could be created before the copper plate degraded.
+As a result, the yet very patient and precise Escher threw in the towel after a few years.